 Explore four ski fields

-Coronet Peak is the only ski area in New Zealand with night skiing available on Wednesday, Friday and Saturday nights until 9pm.
-After a day trip to Arrowtown or Glenorchy, you can grab an early dinner downtown, and then hit the slopes early evening and claim another days skiing as you carve up the slopes under the huge spot lights.
+Coronet Peak is the only ski area in New Zealand with night skiing available on Wednesday, and Friday nights from early June - July.
+After a day trip to Arrowtown or Glenorchy, you can grab an early dinner downtown, and then hit the slopes early evening and claim another day's worth of skiing as you carve up the slopes under the huge spot lights.